 The bread and butter of WWB is their directory of wholesalers and dropshippers.
 They pride themselves in having the best directory of wholesalers and drop shippers online.
 Their process for finding suppliers is this:

 Attend trade shows to find real wholesalers and drop shippers

 Add them to their directory

-Honestly, I have my doubts about exactly how much work they put into finding all of the companies in their directory.
-A lot of the companies could be found with a Google search.
-Most of the companies in their directory are branded companies.
-So you won’t be getting any generic products here.
-The problem is that the brands aren’t well known.
-I would compare it to being an Amway Global seller.
-You’re selling relatively unknown brands for the companies.
-There are some more well known brands in their directory as well, but a majority will be companies that you have never heard of.
+Honestly, I initially had my doubts about exactly how much work they put into finding all of the companies in their directory.
+I was afraid that a lot of the companies in the directory might be found with a Google search.
+But, most of the companies in their directory are both branded companies and generic products wholesalers that are not available elsewhere.
+So you’re getting generic products when you need them, and also brands that are well known.
+There are some more well known wholesale companies in their directory as well, but a majority will be companies that you have never heard of anywhere else.

 This is where you’ll see the search results for whatever product you’re looking for.
 It shows the number of product types for Drop Shippers, light bulk wholesalers, etc.